huangyukun2012/vimconfig/README.md

 This is a vim config files managed by pathogen.After download the project, you should take a minute to know how `pathogen` [click me](https://github.com/tpope/vim-pathogen) works.

 Features:
-*	1.Some plugins which are used very often.
+*	Some plugins which are used very often.
-*	2.An easy way of extension, you can add anything as an submodule.
+*	An easy way of extension, you can add anything as an submodule.
-*	3.Easy to install and update: you need only one command.
+*	Easy to install and update: you need only one command.
-*	4.Easy to compile and debug program: you need not exit your vim any more.
+*	Easy to compile and debug program: you need not exit your vim any more.

 ##1. what plugins are included  in this project?